lvitters/rauschen/README.md

 </tr>
 </table>

 It can also produce a PDF preparing a large set of screenshots in order to print them in batches.
-The screenshots will have their filename printed on the bottom right in order to have a unique timestamp as an identifier.
+The screenshots will have their filename printed on the bottom right in order to provide a unique timestamp as an identifier.

 <img src="./README_img/PXL_20250619_113636889_cut.jpg" alt="RAUSCHEN prints" style="height: 330px;">